tytydraco/yessleep/out/Avoid_happiness_at_all_costs_it_will_ruin_your_life.md

 "What are ya doing back here kid?" a man asked.
 My head raised.
 I'd never seen anyone like him before.
 He had long black sideburns that led to a dark lion’s mane with a little gray at the bottom of his face.
 He was short and stout, wearing all black except for a tight white button up beneath his coat.
 He had big bushy eyebrows and appeared to be missing a few teeth.

 "What's it to you?"
 I replied quietly, ducking my head back down.
+Something was off about this guy.
+It had me on edge.

 "Ya look a lil' down is all.
 Figured I could help ya out," he said.